StoicLoofah/my-nanowrimo-novel/novel/13_quest_impossible.md

 "Impressive," Feenious said, "very impressive."
 He held it in both hands in his lap and looked deeply into it.
 "Does it have a name?"

-"Ball of Eternal Will?", Mareak guessed.
+"Ball of Eternal Will?"
+Mareak guessed.

 "_Sphere_ of Eternal Will," Darella corrected.